C3ETH/c3eth.github.io/content/en/catalyst/fund7/challenges/daos-love-cardano/campaign-brief.md

 hide_feedback: true
 description: "How can we make Cardano the go-to choice for DAOs to manage themselves?"
 ---
-How can we make Cardano the go-to choice for DAOs to manage themselves?

 Fund Size: **$500,000 USD paid in Ada**

 [Campaign page](https://cardano.ideascale.com/a/campaign-home/26237) and [browse ideas](https://cardano.ideascale.com/a/ideas/top/campaign-filter/byids/campaigns/26237/stage/unspecified).